EGIntegrations/agentfield-vireo/docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to Brain!
+Thank you for your interest in contributing to Haxen!
 This guide outlines how to propose changes, report issues, and participate in the community.

 ## Ground Rules